 Canadian Olympic hockey player Laura Stacey started an annual road hockey tournament in her hometown of Toronto to raise money for her “LS7 Activity Days” which allow school kids to try a number of different sports and to provide financial support for young girls to play hockey.

-So far in its two years of existence, the street hockey tournament has had hundreds of participants and raised more than $10,000 in 2018.
+In its first two years of existence, the street hockey tournament had hundreds of participants and raised more than $10,000 in 2018.

 The David Hearn Foundation